“The Second Oldest Secondary School in the United States” Since 1638.

 The observatory and telescope would have been lost if it had not been for the combined efforts of students and faculty who worked to have them preserved.
 In an effort which began in 1958, teachers Harold W. Gale, Charles W. Walker, and students Ernest Mackinnich, ’65, William Domler, ’65, Tom Walsh, ’60, and Donald C. Johanson, ’61, succeeded in saving the observatory and telescope from the wrecking ball.
 The observatory and telescope were placed atop the new Forest Street building in 1963.

 Unfortunately, both the Joseph Hall Observatory and the Charles W. Walker Planetarium fell into disuse in the 1980s, victims of budget cuts at the Hartford Board of Education.
-However, during the recent renovations the observatory dome was repaired.
+As of 2021, the physical spaces of both the Planetarium and Observatory were restored.